 The plan expands opportunities to view and touch the water, introduces additional amenities, enhances existing facilities such as Yorath House, increases barrier-free design through the parks, identifies preservation areas and implements measures to protect and stabilize shoreline areas along the North Saskatchewan River.

-The master plan is being implemented in phases and will be completed by 2018.
+The master plan is being implemented in phases and with anticipated completed by 2018.

 Notice to Park Users